GayathriThiruvayipati/Food-Ordering-App/README.md

 # Props

 - passing a prop to a functional component is like same as passing an argument to a function.

+# Q. why react is fast?

+- Virtual Dom is not making it fast.
+React fiber the new reconciliation algorithm which finds out the difference between two virtual dom and updates the dom only when required.